A guide to everything about budgeting

 Budgeting is all about accuracy, so it’s key to take that extra 20-30 minutes to double-check everything and to make sure that you haven’t skipped over any significant income sources or expenses.
 It can be valuable to review these with someone else, like your significant other or an accountability partner.

 If your total income is greater than your total expenses — great!
-You can work on prioritizing the excess cash and place it either towards your savings or debt, depending on your goals.
+You can work on prioritizing the excess cash and put it towards increasing your savings rate, paying off your credit card debt, building an emergency fund, or other financial goals you have.

 On the flip side, if your expenses end up being more than your total income, then you need to take a look at your current expenses to see what you can either trim down or eliminate entirely.
-Variable expenses, and “wants”, are typically easier to cut down and eliminate right away, but often times fixed costs can end up having a very significant impact on your spending.
+Variable expenses, and “wants”, are typically easier to cut down and eliminate right away, but often times fixed costs can end up having the biggest impact.

-I have found it helpful to create a first draft of a budget before finalizing anything.
+Personally, I have found it helpful to create the first draft of a budget before finalizing anything.
 Then, think about the proposed budget for a day or review it with a partner to see how you feel about it.

 I also recommend comparing your budget to some of the most common budgeting methods (below) to understand how yours is different and if it is right for you.
 Then, after a final round of adjustments, commit to trying your new budget out for a month or more.